RedHatGov/service-mesh-workshop-code/README.md

     * service autoscaling
     * service health checks and recovery
     * dynamic storage allocation and persistent volume mapping
+    * Kubernetes operators to manage middleware components (e.g. Kafka)
 * Middleware components in this example:
     * API management and metrics (on the external facing services)
-    * authorization and service security via SSO
+    * authorization and ingress security via SSO
-    * Kafka for streaming messaging
+    * Kafka for user activity tracking and streaming
     * advanced service management via a service mesh (optional)